groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

   requests_kwargs=None: These are fed into the requests/session get/post function.
   raise_json_decode_errors=True

+Returns: A dict which is the json.loads() of the return.
+  Error condition if JSON decoding fails:
+    dict['code'] contains the code
+      10000 is "good" (but the JSON still failed).
+      204 indicates no return but without error which is also fine.
+      Many other codes exist.
-Returns: A dict which is json.loads() of the return. dict['code'] has the code, 10000 is good and 204 indicates no return but without error which is also fine. dict['blob'] is the response text in cases where the JSON fail and raise_json is False.
+    dict['blob'] is the response text in cases where the JSON fail and raise_json is False.

 Raises:
-  Exception if Json fails and raise_json is True.
+  An Exception if Json fails and raise_json is True.
 Not all non-error returns are JSON thus the "blob" option.

 ===================